scandum/fluxsort/README.md

 - [wolfsort](https://github.com/scandum/wolfsort) is a hybrid stable radixsort / fluxsort with improved performance on random data.
 It's mostly a proof of concept that only works on unsigned 32 bit integers.

-- [glidesort](https://github.com/orlp/glidesort) is a hybrid stable fluxsort / timsort written in Rust.
+- [glidesort](https://github.com/orlp/glidesort) is a hybrid stable quicksort / timsort written in Rust.
 The timsort is enhanced with quadsort's branchless merge logic and powersort's optimization to run lengths.
-Both the flux partition and parity merge routines try to write to four memory regions instead of two, which may give a performance benefit on the most recent hardware when sorting very large arrays of primitive types.
+Partitioning is similar to fluxsort, except that it is bidirectional like a parity merge, writing to 2 instead of 4 memory regions.
+The merge routines increase from 2 to 4 through partitioning and conjoining quad merges.
+Reportedly, doing this gives a performance benefit on the most recent hardware, while decreasing performance on older hardware.
 Auxiliary memory use is reduced by up to `n / 8` for large arrays.

 Visualization
 -------------